How to Run a Box Fan without Electricity? (6 Great Ways)

 You convert heat from the stove into electricity to run the fan as it becomes hotter.

 Running water turns the blades by passing through them and flowing past them.
 Rotational energy is the term for this movement.
 The fan, connected to the water tank or another energy storage device, is placed underneath or next to this device.
 The rotating turbine will power the fan.
-You may use salt water to make a fan as well.
+You may use salt water instead of ordinary water.

 1. As a basis, use a block of flat wood (about 12 inches is good for a small fan).

-2. A little vertical rectangle should be glued in the middle of the wooden base.
+2. Glue a little vertical rectangle in the middle of the wooden base.

-3. Affix the base with glue two ceramic cups (one on each side of the base)
+3. Affix the base with glue to two ceramic cups (one on each side of the base).

-4. Attach the fan motor with glue to the top of the base’s rectangular piece of wood.
+4. Attach the box fan’s motor with glue to the top of the base’s rectangular piece of wood.

 6. Remove the wires’ frayed ends to reveal the copper wire beneath.